 If you think so, you will not be wrong since social media marketing and paid advertising are types of digital marketing.

-I have spoken to both sides of the marketing camp, marketers who consider themselves practitioners of traditional marketing and those who see themselves as specialized digital marketers.
+I have spoken to both sides of the marketing camp, marketers who consider themselves practitioners of traditional marketing and those who see themselves as specialised digital marketers.
 I was quite surprised by how some view each other’s role in contemporary marketing.

 One traditional marketer remarked that digital marketing and traditional marketing are the same, the only difference being the channels employed.
 So, there is nothing much to learn as the concepts are the same.